 I tell my students that despite having folded hundreds of thousands of cranes my models are still not perfect and the reason why is because we are human not machines; we can not fold to that level of accuracy and precision.

-4. With practice, origami can become a form of a focused attention meditation, a category of meditation which trains the mind on an object.
+4. With practice, origami can become a form of a focused attention meditation, a category of meditation that trains the mind on an object.
 Focused attention meditation has been shown to stabilize the mind and promote calmness.

 Before being able to reach meditation through origami, you must first get to know the folds by heart.
 After this initial learning stage, you are then able to fold with a meditative and focused approach.
 Tsang emphasizes that origami is not about folding the most complicated model, but about using origami to meditate and achieve "perspective, persistence, patience, and practice."